 Understanding sway control may eliminate the need for weight distribution bars and sway control bars.
 Yes, I know

 The very best solution is weight redistribution over your caravan axles.
-Sometimes, this may require an axle upgrade from 10″ brakes to 12″ brakes.
+As a result, this may require an axle upgrade from 10″ brakes to 12″ brakes.